playest/ev3rust/versionC/readme.md

-version with v3dev-lang-rust expanded into a single file (ev3.rs) in the same project
+Version with v3dev-lang-rust expanded into a single file (ev3.rs) in the same project.

+Completion works.